Stanford-Health/wearipedia/README.md

 Data from these devices may be used for:

-* clinical trials
+* Clinical research
+* Personal health monitoring
-* personal use
+* Health coaching
+* Health product development
-* research
+* Wearable device development

-Wearipedia is developed and maintained by the Snyder Lab at the Stanford University.
+Wearipedia is developed and maintained by the [Snyder Lab](https://med.stanford.edu/snyderlab.html) at the Stanford University.

 ## Accessing data from wearable devices